mendix/docs/content/en/docs/developerportal/general/settings/manage-deeplinks.md

     {{< figure src="/attachments/developerportal/general/settings/manage-deeplinks/feedback-nr.png" width="500px" alt="Feedback item number on Feedback page" >}}

-## 3 Creating a Developer Portal Deep Link
+## 3 Creating a Mendix Portal Deep Link

-If you want to provide links directly to a specific element in your app in the Developer Portal, follow these steps:
+If you want to provide links directly to a specific element in your app in the Mendix Portal, follow these steps:

 1. Paste the URL to the Developer in your browser's address bar (as in, `https://sprintr.home.mendix.com/` or `https://cloud.home.mendix.com/`).
 2. Paste the desired App ID, Environment ID, Story ID, or Feedback Item Number after the final slash.